yanai101/yanai101/README.md

 Whether it’s through sharing knowledge, contributing to projects, or just being part of the dev conversation — I’m here for it.

 ✨ Topics I enjoy:
-- JavaScript / TypeScript / React / Node.js
+- Building modern web applications (frontend & backend)
-- AI & machine learning (always learning!)
+- Working with a wide range of technologies — JavaScript, TypeScript, PHP, SQL, and always learning more (including Python 🐍)
-- Building tools that solve real problems
+- Exploring AI and how it connects with real-world development
-- Empowering the dev community
+- Creating tools that solve real problems and empower others

 📫 Reach out or say hi on [LinkedIn](https://www.linkedin.com/in/yanaiedri/)
 📁 Check out my code and projects right here on [GitHub](https://github.com/yanai101/)

 Let’s connect, collaborate, and create cool stuff!

 <!--
 **yanai101/yanai101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.